Fatal Flaws in the Modern Pre-Wrath Rapture Position

 Paul reveals this in 2 Thessalonians 2:7-15,

-God's plan is that He will use Satan and the Antichrist to bring His judgment on the earth during the seven year Tribulation.
-The restraining work of the Holy Spirit, which keeps him in check presently, will end as the seven years begin.
+God's plan is that He will use Satan and the Antichrist to bring His judgment on the earth during the seven-year Tribulation.
+The restraining work of the Holy Spirit, which keeps him in check presently, will end as the seven-years begin.
 Satan will then be allowed to rein destruction on the earth through the Antichrist.
 It is God who initiates the destruction on earth by allowing Satan and the Antichrist to work unrestrained.
 It is God who is now restraining Satan and this clearly shows that it is the action of God that allows him to rise to power and thus bring destruction to this present age.
+Satan has no power that God does not allow.

-The third horseman described in Revelation 6:5-6, rides a black horse.
-Verse 6 states that "he" Jesus Christ opens the seal and thus He allows the Antichrist to bring famine on the earth by Jesus Christ when He opens the third seal judgment.
-Once again, God's word says that it is Jesus Christ that is causing His wrath to be brought on earth.
+Note, the third horseman described in Revelation 6:5-6, rides a black horse and Satan is allowed to bring famine on the earth by Jesus Christ when He opens the third seal judgment.
+Note, the third horseman described in Revelation 6:5-6, rides a black horse.
+Verse 6 plainly states that "he" Jesus Christ opens the seal and thus He allows the Antichrist to bring famine on the earth by Jesus Christ when He opens the third seal judgment.
+Once again, God's word says that it is Jesus Christ that is directing His wrath to be brought on earth and is using the Antichrist.

 When Christ opens the fifth seal, John sees under the altar the souls of those killed for the word of God which they refused to reject.
-These believers whom the Antichrist will slay are in the first part of the Tribulation.
+These are believers who have been saved whom the Antichrist will slay are in the first part of the Tribulation.
+These are not Christians, Church Age saints, but rather saints saved during the final seven-years of the Old Testament dispensation.
 Like the persecutions of the past and even those going on in the world today, God allows some believers to be killed for the testimony of Jesus Christ.
 True believers throughout history have died rather than deny the word of God.
 In every persecution, God always reaps a harvest of souls as the testimony of God's children allows men to see the truth of the life changing power of God in salvation.
 Because of the testimony of these slain saints of God many will be saved.
-Again, this is clearly the work of God and the Pre-Wrath view is grossly wrong in assuming that what is happening on the earth is the work of men and not the outpouring of God's wrath.
+Again, this is clearly the work of God and the Pre-Wrath view is grossly wrong in assuming that what is happening on the earth is the work of men nor Satan, and not the outpouring of God's wrath.
 Yes, the Antichrist and evil men are the ones who perpetrate this evil attack on those saved during the Tribulation, but it is only done as God allows it to happen.

 The Pre-Wrath view purports that Revelation 6:9-11 is a reference to the Rapture.
 They preclude that these saints of God are Christians, of the present Church Age, who have been resurrected in the Rapture and are now seen in heaven.
 This is a serious misinterpretation of this passage.
 First, verse 9, specifically states that all these saints are ones slain for their testimony of the word of God.
 These saints are said to be under the altar of God and are crying to the Lord to avenge their deaths on them that are on the earth.
 Verse 11, says they given white robes and a time of rest as they wait for a short season until their fellow servants and brethren would also be murdered, as they were on the earth.
 What they are waiting for is the Second Coming of the Messiah Jesus Christ when God purges the world of the Antichrist and sinful men.